ESIPFed/science-on-schema.org/guides/Issue27-UpdatesForDatasetVariables.md

 }
 ```

-### More properties: Tier 2
+## Simple Numeric Data

-Tier 0 and Tier 1 levels of variable description support dataset discovery scenarios.
-Tier 2 introduces a more complete description of the variables, useful to support evaluation of a dataset for an intended use.
-Such a description should include the base properties from Tier 1 with additional information using the other properties of so:PropertyValue defined by schema.org:
+Standard schema.org properties allow a more complete description of simple numeric variables with additional information using the other properties of so:PropertyValue:
 - [unitText](https://schema.org/unitText).
 A string that identifies a unit of measurement that applies to all values for this variable.
 - [unitCode](https://schema.org/unitCode).
 Value is expected to be TEXT or URL.
 We recommend providing an HTTP URI that identifies a unit of measure from a vocabulary accessible on the web.
 - [minValue](https://schema.org/minValue).
 If the value for the variable is numeric, this is the minimum value that occurs in the dataset.
 Not useful for other value types.
 - [maxValue](https://schema.org/maxValue).
 If the value for the variable is numeric, this is the maximum value that occurs in the dataset.
 Not useful for other value types.
 - [measurementTechnique](https://schema.org/measurementTechnique).
 A text description of the measurement method used to determine values for this variable.
 If standard measurement protocols are defined and registered, these can be identified via http URI's.

-Properties inherited from so:Thing
 - [url](https://schema.org/url) Any so:Thing can have a URL property, but because the value is simply a url the relationship of the linked resource can not be expressed.
 Usage is optional.
 The recommendation is that so:url should link to a web page that would be useful for a person, but are not intended to be machine-actionable.

 Example: